micaelaneus/strength-as-ccoty/part-v-open-circle-work.md

 As both word and archetype, Strength quite naturally evokes the body as a source of power and beauty.
 What bliss!
 But in keeping with our shadow theme (“capitalism ruins everything”), this same card brings up all manner of goopy anti-body ideologies like ableism and fatphobia.
 These ideas only pretend to want the best for the body; in fact, they never cease to invent new ways for us to dissociate, disparage, and destroy ourselves.

 Instead, we can make this year about reclaiming our wrinkly-rolly selves by uplifting the awesome aspects of Strength and consciously wrestling with its shadows.
 First, pick a loving practice to root yourself into flesh like stretching before bed or using your fist to practice french-kissing.
 Lift weights without making it a referendum on your self-worth or gender identity, and vow to touch more trees.
-Start the revolution in one sentence: *I Never Criticize My Body.*
+Start the revolution in one sentence: I Never Criticize My Body.

 Next, deal with the shadows by learning about ableism, body inclusivity, and the Three Furies of Disembodiment: Beauty, Diet, and Wellness Cultures.
 Because these ideas affect every one of us (though some more directly than others), changing them is a collective responsibility.
 Identify how they inform (and deform!) your life and worldview, then find ways to alter course.

+## FORM AN AFFINITY GROUP

+We all see the threats waiting in the coming year, and we must prepare to meet them collectively.
+An affinity group refers to two to five people who organize themselves based on shared desire and ability to participate in political action.
+They let us attend large protests more safely and still do smaller direct actions independently, according to the interests and schedules of its members.
+It's as sacred as any coven, even when you're the only member who practices radical witchcraft.

+Invite a few like-minded friends to get together now, while things remain relatively calm, to prepare for more tumultuous moments.
+Share the expenses of making banners or assembling first-aid kits, and make them together as part of a potluck.
+Create a transportation plan and a fund for gas money if you expect to travel for protests.
+Find out which causes matter most to folks and how they want to demonstrate their support when those causes get attacked.

+Plan to check in with one another during an action, and decide how and when the group will leave one.
+Talk about disability, arrest-ability, meds, childcare, and other critical parts of life that need consideration, and then get ice cream and go roller-skating!
+We are forming affinity groups for collective power, not doom squads.
+Militant joy FTW!

+Never, ever pressure anyone to join or agree to an action.
+Commitment is key, and that requires authenticity and consent.

 ## GATHER COUNCIL